All project-specific community meetings have been completed. The NoMa Parks Foundation will hold new meetings as new projects arise.

 4/27/15 NoMa M Street Underpass Competition Community Meeting:

-Thank you to everyone who attended the community meeting on Monday, April 27 and engaged with us about the concept design proposed for the M Street underpass.
-Design team Thurlow Small Architects was in attendance, as well as Michael Vergason, the landscape architect consultant for all 4 Underpasses, and MC Dean.
+Thank you to everyone who attended the community meeting on April 27 and engaged with us about the concept design proposed for the M Street underpass.
+Design team Thurlow Small Architects was in attendance, as well as Michael Vergason, the landscape architect consultant for all four underpasses, and MC Dean.
 Please click here to view the presentation shown at this meeting.